williamtong/TILDA_defect_classification/README.md

 In a typical use case, there are two metrics that are important.
-1. Precision for the “good” class, because we don’t want the “defected” textile to be mixed in with the “good” and shipped to the customers.
+1. Precision for the _good_ class, because we don’t want the “defected” textile to be mixed in with the “good” and shipped to the customers.
-2. Recall for the "defect" class, because we want to know how many actual defects were flagged by the model.
+2. Recall for the _defect_ class, because we want to know how many actual defects were flagged by the model.

 The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16, 32, 64) filters.
 The threshold is set to 0.5, i.e. the prediction above 0.5 is classifed as a defect, but below 0.5 is classified as a good sample.